 There are to be no pre-sales or orders for Girl Guide biscuits take through street collections or door knocking.

 Members of a Unit pay a subscription to Unit funds.
 The Unit Leader must keep an account of subscriptions made to Unit funds.

-Members pay an annual membership fee to the State Girl Guide Organisations.
+Members pay an annual membership fee to the State Girl Guide Organisation.
 The amount of this fee is set by the relevant State Executive/Board.

 An annual membership fee is paid by each State Girl Guide Organisation to Girl Guides Australia.
 Additionally, States pay an amount to Girl Guides Australia based on the total number of members in each State.
 The amount paid to Girl Guides Australia is determined by the Board of Girl Guides Australia and based on the financial goals agreed to by the Board.

 Membership fees cover membership of Girl Guides Australia and the World Association of Girl Guides and Girl Scouts.